 If you’ve already got your other camo, don’t sweat it.
 Your gear doesn’t all need to match.
 Deer don’t care about fashion taboos.

 Your gear does have to match your surroundings, though.
-Pay attention to camo patterns and how well they fit your area.
+Pay attention to patterns and how well they fit your area.
 You don’t want any green if you hunt gray, dead winter forests in the Midwest.
 If you’re hunting in Florida, white is probably going to stand out any time of the year.

 There are also a lot of kinds of patterns.
 Digital military patterns, for example, have been rigorously researched, but for human eyes.
 Some companies do their own research to design camo that specifically hides you from the deer eye and makes your movements more difficult to spot.
 This is a big advantage.

-Ball and Skill Cap Reviews
+Baseball Cap and Skull Cap Reviews

 Condor Tactical Cap

-Here’s a cap that looks good anywhere, including the woods.
+Here’s a baseball hat that looks good anywhere, including the woods.
 It comes in a dozen different designs.
 That means you can get the perfect camo for your hunting area.
 You can even get black if you want to be invisible in the night or white if you hunt snowy areas.

 In a addition to camo design, you can choose between a wide variety of materials.
 You can get 100% cotton, 100% nylon or blends.
 This means you can optimize the hat for your personal situation.
 Cotton is highly breathable while nylon stretches and resists moisture.
 If you hunt in a humid area that gets hot during the day, a cotton cap can help keep you cool.
 If you’re expecting rain, consider nylon.